Limited Offer: Save Up to 33%. Only 15 Founding Spots. See What's Included.

 Mobile as the primary experience.

-Over 60% of web traffic comes from mobile devices.
-A website designed primarily for desktop and then made responsive is not the same as a website designed for mobile first.
+The majority of your visitors are on a phone.
+Mobile is not a secondary experience to accommodate.
+It is the primary one to design for.
+A website built for desktop and then squeezed into mobile view is a fundamentally different product from one designed with mobile as the starting point.
 The difference shows in how touch targets feel, how text reads on a small screen, and how easy it is to tap a call to action button with a thumb.

 Calls to action that do their job.